 He along with the rest of the band (which usually includes a 42 piece string section!) has to nail what written within a take or two.
 The pressure’s intense as each bar costs thousands in just musicians’ wages alone.

 As for the other types of sessions (Adverts, jingles etc.), most of this work is done by the composers who might play enough guitar to get by.

 It’s quite tricky to pick up this as you don’t usually jingle writers at the pub!
 Plus this work demands lighting speed as the budget is usually tiny.

 Mr Pop Session

-Unlike reading session where the composure has decided what he would like you to play, you’re interpreting what the artist or producer wants.
-Some will have a general overview, other will want to hear what you think (remembered that what you’re hired to for!), and some will mix the two together and will want to throw ideas around.
+Unlike reading session where the composure bring a piece for you to read, your job is to interpret what the artist or producer wants.
+Some will have a general idea, while others will want to hear what you think.
+Most of the time, they’ll want a mix of the two together.

 A lot of this work comes by knowing songwriters, producers, managers and session fixers.

-Now, there is nothing wrong with this guy.
 His sole pursuit is to learn for the sake of learning and passing it on.
-He might not care too much about taking gigs or touring the world but helping others grow, learn and discover.
+He might not care too much about taking gigs or touring the world.
+However, he is obsessed with helping others grow, learn and discover.

 You generally have to find your own voice on the guitar.
 Plus creating a lasting career as a solo artist is a lot harder than doing sessions.

 This is similar to the one above, apart from your part of the band.
 And therefore all band members can work as a team on promoting the band, engaging with fans and writing the material.